Poly (ADP-ribose) polymerase: Role in cell death

 PARP can be activated in cells experiencing stress and/or DNA damage.
 Activated PARP can deplete the cell of ATP in an attempt to repair the damaged DNA.
 ATP depletion in a cell leads to lysis and cell death (necrosis).
 PARP also has the ability to induce programmed cell death, via the production of PAR, which stimulates mitochondria to release AIF.
 This mechanism appears to be caspase-independent.
 Cleavage of PARP, by enzymes such as caspases or cathepsins, typically inactivates PARP.
 The size of the cleavage fragments can give insight into which enzyme was responsible for the cleavage and can be useful in determining which cell death pathway has been activated.

 Role in epigenetic DNA modification

-PARP-mediated post-translational modification of proteins such as CTCF can affect the amount of DNA methylation at CpG dinucleotides (needs references).
-This regulates the insulator features of CTCF can differentially mark the copy of DNA inherited from either the maternal or the paternal DNA through the process known as genomic imprinting (needs proofreading).
-PARP has also been proposed to affect the amount of DNA methylation by directly binding to the DNA methyltransferase DNMT-1 after attaching poly ADP-ribose chains to itself after interaction with CTCF and affecting DNMT1's enzymatic activity (needs references).
+CCCTC-binding factor (CTCF) induces PAR accumulation.
+ADP-ribose polymers, either free or PARP1 bound, are able to inhibit DNA methyltransferase activity at CpG sites.
+Thus, CTCF is involved in the cross-talk between poly(ADP-ribosyl)ation and DNA methylation, an important epigenetic regulatory factor.